divotkey/astu/README.md

 ## API Documentation

 The API documentation for ASTU is generated using [Doxygen](https://www.doxygen.nl/index.html) and annotated C++ source code.
-The latest generated API Documentation can befound here https://divotkey.github.io/astudoc/level0/html/index.html.
+The latest generated API Documentation for API-Level 0 can befound here https://divotkey.github.io/astudoc/level0/html/index.html.
+The documentaion for the Full-API can be found here https://divotkey.github.io/astudoc/html/index.html.

 ## Disclaimer